Last updated on March 27th, 2020

 The favours of Speyside whisky can be broken down into two categories; the rich sherry-flavoured malts and the lighter floral-flavoured malts.
 However, even within these styles the distilleries manage to infuse further nuances, with American bourbon and Spanish sherry casks adding delicate notes to the already complex flavours.

 But the Speyside region has much more to offer than whisky.
-The beautiful coastline of the Moray Firth can be easily explored to the north while heading inland towards the south will take you into the breathtaking highlands with some of the most awe-inspiring mountain views available anywhere in Britain.
+The beautiful coastline of the Moray Firth can be easily explored to the north while heading inland towards the south will take you into the breathtaking Highlands where the most awe-inspiring mountain views can be seen of anywhere in Britain.

 Dotted around the area are dozens of castles and historic buildings while the cities of Aberdeen and Elgin provide plenty of shopping opportunities.